mamtapatil44/js-eventloop/DOM-QUE.md

 # create IntercationObervale using constructor fun IntersectionObserver with entry as of cfn ,2nd 2nd arg as root of coaninter , for netries use foreach loop check if entry i is Intersection then then only append child of entry atrgent by passing creteRow fun with arg entry.target.dataset.index and then unobserve(entry.taget)
 # use for loop for iteration create placeholder give index and height to it ,use obvser.observe(placholder, then append child for placehold with conatiner)

+ # 5. How does the MutationObserver API work, and when would you use it instead of event listeners?
+ # The MutationObserver API allows you to watch for changes in the DOM tree and execute a callback function whenever mutations occur.
+This is useful when you need to react to dynamic changes (e.g., elements being added, removed, or modified) without manually attaching event listeners to each element.
+ # Create a new MutationObserver instance and pass a callback function.
+ # Call .observe(targetNode, config) to start observing changes.
+ # When changes happen, the callback function receives a list of mutation records detailing what changed.
+ # there are three types of mutuation tye = childlist, attributes,characterData
+ #
+ #